 If Lupine Adventure run your expeditions then we will give you £150 off per day for each of your staff who have completed their Lowland Leader training and can therefore look after a group in Lowland Leader terrain under our direction.
 We can staff your expeditions with a maximum of half your trained staff and half our qualified staff.

 We run Lowland Leader trainings and assessments in partnership with Kirsty Brien.
-We can run lowland leader courses for established groups of four or more from the Peak District to Northumberland.
+We can run lowland leader courses for established groups of four or more in areas from the Peak District to Northumberland.
+As so much countryside is Lowland Leader terrain this can potentially be very close to where your School or organisation is based, saving you time and money on transport and accomodation.
 We also run open courses on the following dates.

 |Date||Type of course||Location||Price per person|